redos8/pri.jzoom2/README.md

 #jZoom2
-Widget for pinching and zooming of any DOM element.
+Widget for pinching and zooming of any DOM element.<br>
 Author: [Yuriy Petrov](mailto:theredos7@gmail.com)<br>